YoungL-SC/WX_prometheus/README.md

     4.hostIps and ports of all nodes
     5.ca.crt
     6.client.keystore
-"ca.crt" and "client.keystore" is in this path "/home/ubuntu/10.0.0.99_agent_0_genesis/build/web3sdk/conf".
+"ca.crt" and "client.keystore" are in this path "/home/ubuntu/10.0.0.99_agent_0_genesis/build/web3sdk/conf".
 ```
 cd /home/ubuntu/10.0.0.99_agent_0_genesis/build/web3sdk/conf
 ls ca.crt client.keystore
 ```

-## step 1.
+## Step 1.
 Modify Configurations

 If you want to run this project to test BCOS, you need to modify these configurations before your testing.